Registration with the NDSS is free to all eligible individuals and only needs to be done once.

 - a Welcome SMS message containing your NDSS registration number or a Welcome email containing your NDSS registration number, information on where to get products and where to find other useful information (including your local diabetes organisation)

 - an information pack in the post (it may take up to 10 working days), containing your NDSS registration card, information booklet (NDSS starter pack) and information from your local diabetes organisation.

 If you need to access products, services and support through the NDSS while you are waiting for your physical NDSS registration card, you can present your certified registration form, your Medicare card, or NDSS registration number provided via SMS or email.
-Visit any NDSS Access Point (usually your local pharmacy) to access products available through the NDSS at subsidised prices.
+Visit any NDSS Access Point (usually a community pharmacy) to access products available through the NDSS at subsidised prices.
 If you have any difficulties accessing subsidised products, ask them to call the NDSS Helpline on 1800 637 700 for further assistance.